 Management monitors liquidity risk by means of cash flow forecasts on the basis of expected cash flows from the development and operation of the project.
 This includes reviewing the matching or otherwise of expected cash inflows and outflows arising from expected maturities of financial instruments in relation to the project.
 Based on these forecasts, management ensures that no financing facilities, additional to the existing Bonds and financing from the shareholders, are expected to be required in respect of the project.
-Liquidity risk is not deemed significant due to the Group's committed borrowing facilities that it can access to meet liquidity needs.
+Liquidity risk is not deemed significant due to the timing of repayment of the company's bonds which fall due in 2022 and by which time, the company has plans to either obtain alternative financing or liquidate elements of investment property or property, plant and equipment.